Do you experience excessive sweating in the underarm area? If so, you are not alone.

 This condition can be both embarrassing and uncomfortable for many men and women.
 Suzan Obagi, MD, director of the UPMC Cosmetic Surgery and Skin Health Center, answers a few questions about treating underarm perspiration with BOTOX®, Dysport®, and other neuromodulators.

 How Do Neuromodulators Prevent Perspiration?

 Neuromodulators inhibit the firing of nerve cells.
-When injected in the underarms, the neuromodulator targets the cells that cause the sweat glands to produce perspiration, which can reduce sweating.
+When injected into the underarm area, the neuromodulator targets the cells that cause the sweat glands to produce perspiration, which can reduce sweating.

 Who Can Benefit from Treatment?

-This treatment is recommended for patients that experience excessive underarm perspiration to the degree that it limits their choice in clothing and interferes with their quality of life.
+This treatment is recommended for patients who experience excessive underarm perspiration to the degree that it limits their choices in clothing and interferes with their quality of life.
 These patients have typically tried other methods, such as topical treatments, with no success.